taivox/blog/readme-old.md

 3. **Improved service resilience** - During Docker Hub outages, our clients' infrastructure continued to operate without disruption, maintaining critical business services.

+4. **Enhanced performance** - We noticed a reduction in container initialization times due to localized image retrieval from proxy repositories, improving application startup performance.

-4. **Registry independence** - By implementing proxies for multiple registries, our clients' infrastructure is now insulated from policy or pricing changes at any single registry provider.
+5. **Registry independence** - By implementing proxies for multiple registries, our clients' infrastructure is now insulated from policy or pricing changes at any single registry provider.

-5. **Enhanced performance** - As a bonus, containers started faster because they were pulling images from the local proxy instead of across the internet.

 ## Conclusion

-Rolling out registry proxies across multiple cloud providers required initial effort, but our clients gained something invaluable: infrastructure that keeps running no matter what happens at Docker Hub, Upbound, or any other registry.
+While the initial implementation required configuration effort across our clients' infrastructure across multiple cloud providers, the solution has substantially improved operational reliability by eliminating external registry dependencies and rate limitations.

+This project demonstrates how proactive infrastructure engineering can transform potential business disruptions into opportunities for enhanced reliability and performance.